The Fire Danger rating for the City of Colwood has been elevated to HIGH.

 - Properly discard of cigarette butts and never throw a cigarette out the window of a vehicle.

 - Do not leave glass bottles lying in dry grass or brush where the magnified sun may spark a fire.

 - Keep bark mulch moist and away from flammables such as barbecues, vehicles and decorative lights.

 Open burning is prohibited in Colwood at all times.

 The City of Colwood prohibits all open yard fires, beach fires and camp fires as well as land clearing, demolition and construction waste fires.
+Portable propane, charcoal briquette or natural gas appliances may be used.
 More information is available on the Fire Department web page.